hgonzago/DevSummit-presentations/Dev-Summit-2016/security/presentation.md

  - The web application has access to credentials
  - The application is responsible for recognizing when to prompt for login
  - No enterprise logins
- - Need to sign in every time calls made to a secure service
  - Can’t track how the app is being used
  - Can’t list in Marketplace